 The quality of blackjack games in Las Vegas has declined over the past 15-20 years.
 The availability of strategy information over the internet has forced casinos to drop some of the more liberal rules.
 Casinos first started hitting on soft 17.
 Some stopped offering surrender or re-splitting aces in shoe games.

 The biggest rule change that goes against players was rolled out first at single deck games.
 This terrible rule started paying players 6:5 on a blackjack, as opposed to 3:2.
 This means that a $10 blackjack would pay $12 instead of $15.
 Once the casinos got away with this at single deck games, the 6:5 rule started infecting double deck and shoe games.
+Most single deck blackjack tables have disappeared from the Las Vegas Strip because of this.
+A 6:5 payout on a blackjack adds 1.39% to the house edge.

 While some Las Vegas casinos offer terrible rules on blackjack these days, there are still several places where a good game may be found.
-Some are even on the Las Vegas Strip, although some of the better ones are located downtown or in the locals market.
+Some are even on the Las Vegas Strip, although some of the better ones are located downtown and in the locals market.
 All of the games mentioned below pay 3:2 on a blackjack.

 Best Las Vegas Strip Blackjack